From Data to Solutions

 Status Check

-After submitting your application, you may check the status of the materials received, processed, and/or verified (fee waivers, test scores, and letters of recommendation) and an admission decision within the university application system.
+After submitting your application, you may check the status of the materials received or processed, such as: fee waivers, test scores, letters of recommendation, and admission decision.

 We ask that applicants do not contact the department to request a status check.
-Please see the list above for materials required for an application to be considered complete.
-Incomplete applications will not be reviewed.
+If there are missing materials needed to continue review, we will notify the applicant.

-If your application is successful, the IEOR department will notify you that you have been recommended for admission.
+If your application is successful, the IEOR Department will notify you that you have been recommended for admission.
 Only the Dean of the Graduate Division can offer official admission.
 You have not been officially admitted until you have received the official admission letter from the Dean.
+Admission letters will be issued around mid-March.

 Denied Students

-The admission committee conducts a holistic and thorough review of each application.
+The admission committee conducts a comprehensive and thorough review of each application.
 We are unable to offer specific reasons for denial.
-While we do not want to deny applicants admission to Berkeley, our graduate program is competitive with generally more qualified applications received than allotted slots for new students.
+While we do not want to deny applicants, admission to Berkeley, particularly to our graduate program, is extremely competitive with generally more qualified applications received than allotted slots for new students.

 Admitted Students